-Tree may reach 19m high but is usually shorter.
+This Tree may reach 19m high but is usually shorter.
 The Stem (main axis of the plant, the leaf and flower bearing as distinguished from the root bearing axis) is up to 0,6m wide and is straight.
+Fine hairs are present in young branches.
 The initially smooth, white or grey bark ages, becoming vertically fissured and cracked into segments.

-Leaves are simple (have a single blade which may have incisions that are not deep enough to divide the blade into leaflets) and spirally arranged on this usually evergreen tree.
+This usually evergreen tree has spirally arranged Leaves that are simple (have a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
 The leaves are not conspicuously crowded at the ends of branches.
 Each leaf is up to 9 x 4cm.
 Blade: Only leaves growing in direct sunlight are leathery and only young leaves are pale green and have rusty coloured hairs.
 Leaves are glossy and smooth above, slightly lighter and duller below.
 The Veins are not neatly parallel or obvious and only the midrib is conspicuous on both sides.
 Leaves are ovate, obovate (the reverse of ovate, the terminal half is broader than the basal) or lanceolate.
 The Apex is bluntly pointed to tapering.
 The Base tapers.
 Margins are entire (with a continuous margin, not in any way indented but may be hairy) and may be slightly rolled under.
 The Petiole (leaf stalk) is 1cm or more long.
 Stipules (basal appendages of the petiole) are present.

-Flowers are sweet smelling and whitish yellow.
-They are found in leaf axils and occur singly or groups.
+The sweet smelling, whitish yellow Flowers are up to 1cm wide and develop in leaf axils.
+They occur singly or in groups.
 Each small flower is up to 1cm wide.
 Flower parts are in 4’s.
 They are bisexual and actinomorphic (regular, symmetrical.
 Perianth, the calyx and corolla, can be divided into 3 or more identical sectors).
 The Pedicel (stalk of a single flower in a cluster) is up to 3cm long.
-The Sepals are basally connate (united or joined) and the Calyx has 8 lobes in 2 whorls.
-They are divided almost to the base and have reddish hairs.
+The Sepals are basally connate (united or joined).
+They are divided almost to the base.
+The Calyx has 8 lobes in 2 whorls of 4 each.
+The outer whorl has reddish hairs (photo 638).
 The Corolla has 8 Petal lobes arranged in 2 rows and are star-like.
 Each lobe has dorsal appendages.
 They are gamopetalous (united joined petals – at least at the base) and imbricated (having regularly arranged, overlapping edges, as roof tiles).
 The free Stamens are epipetalous (born on or arising from the petals).
 They are in 2-3 whorls but usually only the inner whorl is fertile.
 Anthers are lanceolate and end in a short, sharp, flexible point.
 The Theca (pollen sacs) have longitudinal slits.
 There are usually 8 hairy Staminodes (sterile stamens) present.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) and the 8 locular Ovary is superior (one that is free from the calyx or perianth) and has 1 ovule per locule.
 There is a single, slender Style.
 (Aug-Dec).

-Fruit is an oval, bright orange to red Berry (pulpy, indehiscent fruit like a grape or tomato) which is up to 3,5 x 2,5cm.
-It narrows to a pointed tip.
-A persistent Style and Calyx are present.
-The calyx curls backwards at the base of the fruit.
-The orange mealy pulp of the fruit is edible.
-It may contain a single or many black, keeled Seeds.
-These seeds are brown and shiny and up to 2,5cm long, but are smaller than this when there is more than 1.
+The oval, bright orange to red Fruit is an Berry (pulpy, indehiscent fruit like a grape or tomato) which is up to 3,5 x 2,5cm.
+It narrows towards the apex and resembles a miniature avocado (photo 684).
+A persistent Style and Calyx (photo 688) are present.
+The now grey calyx, curls backwards at the base of the fruit.
+The orange, mealy pulp of the berry is edible.
+It usually contains a single black or brown and shiny, keeled Seed.
+The seed is up to 2,5cm long, but are smaller than this when more than 1 seed develops.
 Seeds have a small circular basal scar and there is much Endosperm (the starch and oil-containing tissue; often referred to as the albumen) present.
 The Cotyledons (seed leaf; primary leaf or leaves in the embryo) are thin.
 (Oct-Feb).